DlutMedimgGroup/AnatomySketch-Software/AID/Operating Procedures of Annotation by Iterative Deep Learning.md

  “python run.py --type visualize --cfg_file configs/my_ct_snake.yaml test.dataset MyCTVal ct_score 0.3 model my_ct_snake”.
 The network output results are stored in "./data/result".
 Copy the output results of the network twice back to the local Windows computer and save it in: "./network_ouput".

-The direct output format of the network is json, and you need to run “./python/post_processing.py” to convert it into a 3D label map and contour file.
+The direct output format of the network is json, and you need to run “./python/post_processing.py” to convert it into a 3D label map and contour file (This corresponds to the "2_Results_3d_Label" and "3_Results_3d_ctr" in [the sample data](https://1drv.ms/u/s!AiAogjEIFaXOgcM-sEa-0yiM1wZsfQ?e=Xema6Z).).
 In addition to the file format conversion, the post-processing program also performs morphological operations, including opening operations, closing operations, and extracting the largest connected domain.

 ## Interactive Correction